Truth from the Black Box

 Follow-up crews were eventually able to find the remains of Skinner's Scimitar and its "black box" flight recorder, and were able to reconstruct what happened from its record of radar images.

 The real scenario unfolded exactly like above.
 Mule-Skinner and Tooner ran across the scene described.
 Tooner decided for a quick kill, and spun out to engage the damaged, but still active, Jalthi-Class fighter.
-Mule-Skinner ordered him back into position and, either presuming that Tooner would immediately turn back, or just unwilling to abandon or delay his mission because of a some-
+Mule-Skinner ordered him back into position and, either presuming that Tooner would immediately turn back, or just unwilling to abandon or delay his mission because of a some- | what flaky wingman, pressed on towards the objective.
+Tooner did not immediately turn back, probably plannig to make just one strafing run before turning back to rejoin his wingleader.

 Unfortunately, the painful truth was that neither Jalthi-class fighter was damaged.